Trust Me (The Americans): Plot

 Philip (Matthew Rhys) and Elizabeth Jennings (Keri Russell) are concerned about the FBI's mole.
-Philip (as Clark) plans to meet with Martha Hanson (Alison Wright), Agent Gaad's secretary, but while making plans at a phone booth, is abducted and thrown into a van.
-Back at the Jennings' home, Elizabeth, hearing a noise upstairs, investigates.
+Philip (as Clark) plans to meet with Martha Hanson (Alison Wright), Agent Gaad's secretary, but while making plans at a phone booth, he is abducted and thrown into a van.
+Back at the Jennings' home, Elizabeth hears a noise upstairs and investigates.
 She is attacked by an intruder and fights back, but is taken away by a second man.

 In an abandoned warehouse, Philip is tied to a chair and being interrogated by Cal (Robert Bogue) who removes Philip's wig and glasses and calls him a "commie".
 He shows Philip his various passports under different aliases and plays conversations he had with Martha.
 Cal threatens to send Philip's children to Russia.
 Elizabeth is thrown into a small room with pictures of her family all over the wall.

 Later, Philip's head is held under water in front of Elizabeth.
 Philip refuses to give them any names, even when they threaten to do the same to Elizabeth.
 Elizabeth asserts that she and Philip will die before they talk.
 Claudia (Margo Martindale) enters, revealing the abduction to be a ruse by the KGB.
 After the codes were changed, Philip and Elizabeth were the first suspects.
 Philip is furious that the KGB is questioning their loyalty, and Claudia tells Elizabeth the decision went over Zhukov's head.
 Elizabeth submerges Claudia's head under water and then badly beats her face, saying: "Tell whoever approved this that your face is a present from me to them."
 After leaving the warehouse, Philip wonders why they stopped interrogating Elizabeth.
-He accuses her of telling them that he considered defecting, but she denies this, saying that she told them he liked living in the U.S. too much.
+He accuses her of telling them that he considered defecting, but she denies this, although admitting that she told them he liked living in the U.S. too much.

 Meanwhile, Paige (Holly Taylor) and Henry (Keidrich Sellati) are stranded while their parents are missing.
 Paige decides to hitchhike, despite Henry's reservations.
 They are picked up by Nick (Michael Oberholtzer).
 Nick takes a detour, saying that he wants to feed the ducks before dropping them off.
 Nick's behavior changes – he offers Paige a beer, tells her that she'll be very attractive in a few years, and talks about his faith in God, stating, "Without a higher power, we’re no better than wild dogs."
 Henry, who notices a knife on Nick, takes a beer bottle and smashes it across his head as he and Paige escape.